pratikPhadte/ESP32-Flight-controller-/README.md

 2. **Update the Main Flight Code**
    - Enter the calibrated IMU values into the **/ESP32-Flight-controller-/src/Anglemode_flightcontroller_ver3.ino** code's void Setup() with these values before uploading it to the ESP32.

+3. **Tune PID gains**
+    - Refer the PID tuning video in the above YT links and tune your quadcopter, refer the **/ESP32-Flight-controller-/test/anglemode_flightcontroller_ver3_PID_values_tuning_webserver/anglemode_flightcontroller_ver3_PID_values_tuning_webserver.ino** code for seamless WIFI pid gains tuning.
+For a F450 frame the PID values should be more or less the same as the values in the original code.
+For other drone frames it might varry in a slight manner.

 3. **Prepare for Flight**
    - Double-check motor rotations and propeller    orientations as per the schematic.
    - Ensure all connections are secure.
-   - Perform an initial outdoor test for safety.

-4. You're Ready!

----

-## Safety First
+5. **Safety First!!!!**

-The quadcopter motors and propellers possess significant destructive energy.
+    -The quadcopter motors and propellers possess significant destructive energy.
 Always:
     - Conduct initial tests outdoors.
     - Verify that all propellers are installed in the correct direction and that motor rotations match the schematic.
     - Recheck motor and propeller functionality before uploading the main flight code.

+5. **You're Ready to fly!**
+    - Perform an initial outdoor test for safety.

 ---